FreditorK/Tensor-Train-Interior-Point-Method/README.md

 - For long jobs, prefer the shell wrappers so logging and cleanup are handled automatically.

 ### Citation
-If you use this code in academic work, please cite the corresponding paper (add BibTeX here once available).
+If you use this code in academic work, please cite the corresponding paper (add BibTeX available shortly).

 ### Contact
 For questions or issues, please open a GitHub issue or contact the authors.